-A number of different procedures can be performed laparoscopically, including gallbladder removal (laparoscopic cholecystectomy), esophageal surgery (laparoscopic fundoplication), colon surgery (lapraoscopic colectomy), and surgery on the stomach and spleen.
-One advantage of laparoscopic surgery is that patients recover much more quickly than they do from standard "open surgery" in which a large incision is used.
+A number of different procedures can be performed laparoscopically, including gallbladder removal (laparoscopic cholecystectomy), esophageal surgery (laparoscopic fundoplication), colon surgery (laparoscopic colectomy), and surgery on the stomach and spleen.
+One advantage of laparoscopic surgery is that patients recover much more quickly than they do from standard open surgery in which a large incision is used.
 Because the surgeon creates only a few small incisions, rather than one large incision, post-surgery pain is generally reduced.

 Update Date 8/21/2009

 Updated by: James Lee, MD, Department of Surgery, Columbia Presbyterian Medical Center, New York, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.